 Fundamentally, moves into new markets, where perhaps there is less price potential.
 For these thicker than average margins.
 May be a growing feature for consumer companies.
 That are pushing into China and India.
 Something which analysts are no doubt factoring into the pricing models.
 All part of the new world we live in.
 And the reality of truly global business.

 Much has also been made of the pressure on Apple to avoid a “Dud” NeXT (no pun) new product – really nothing new here, as the Company’s history will attest – afterall there are plenty of bleached bones from previous product launches in that particular closet.

 For those that buy the longer term story, and appreciate bargain basement valuations, a longer dated call option would give a lower risk leveraged exposure to the stock, than outright stock purchase.
-Given volatility is running high here, this may be a more expensive than recent weeks, so perhaps the sale of some short dated calls over the bought call (Calendar spread) may help take some sting out of the trade, albeit capping some upside – so a delay in writing the call, to give the stock some breathing room, may well be a prudent approach.
+Given volatility is running high here, this may be a more expensive than in recent weeks.
+So perhaps the sale of some short dated calls over the bought call (Calendar spread).
+May help take some sting out of the trade, albeit capping some upside – so a delay in writing the call.
+To give the stock some breathing room, may well be a prudent approach.